Early Literacy Research

 Global Family Research Project: Libraries

 Research shows that through effective family engagement, children develop the language and literacy competencies that are the foundation of future learning.
-Global Family Research Project works to connect people and knowledge to create equitable learning pathways for children and families.
-Check out GFRP's library-oriented projects on this page, then click through to the Research section to view additional GFRP resources.
+Check out the library-oriented projects on this page, then click through to the Research section to view additional GFRP resources.